TheLoneTec/Life-Lessons-HSK-Alternative-Content/README.txt

-replace the following folders inside the correct version you are using from the Life Lessons 1.2.x or 2.0 VERSION's with the files here.
+Open the version you are using and REPLACE all same folders and files with the one provided by this repository.
 Delete and Replace, do no overwrite.
 I suggest making a local copy of the workshop life lessons, so updates do not break the changes made.